Huns I

 Can my City move onto a hex with my own buildings or another City?

 It can move through such hexes but cannot stop there.
-Building rules still apply: only one type of structure can occupy a hex.
-Your City can pass through hexes with your buildings during movement but must end its maneuver on a valid hex.
+Only one structure can occupy a hex.
+Your City can pass through hexes with your buildings during movement but must end on a valid hex.

-If I maneuver with only my City (no military units), can I initiate a battle?
+If I maneuver with only my City and no military units, can I initiate a battle?

 Yes.
 The City follows the same ferry rules as regular units when being transported by vessels.

-Can my City become a "rebel" from black cubes?
+Can my City become a rebel from adversity cubes?

-No. Black cubes on a City represent damage only, never rebel status.
+No. Adversity cubes on a City represent damage only, never rebel status.
 Cities cannot become rebels.

-No. The City is still a structure, not a unit — it merely has the ability to perform maneuvers.
-Conversion and recovery actions only apply to actual units, not structures with movement capabilities.
+No. The City is still a structure, not a unit.
+It merely has the ability to perform maneuvers.
+Conversion and recovery actions only apply to actual units.